tims/lasthbase/README.txt

 To use:
 1. you obviously must already have hadoop and hbase setup so you can run java mapreduce jobs over hbase first (have hbase jar in hadoop lib folder, etc).
 2. build the lasthbase.jar, with ant.
+This project is not using a release version of hbase yet, replace the jars with the hbase.jar you're using before compiling.
 3. write your dumbo job

 eg. using the input format